SJ23 Tech Tip B01, ((UPDATED 2024-11-03) Bob Schimmel, Paul Bailey, Mike Hancock, Mark Ludlow,

 DYNEEMA LIFT LINE INSTALLATION, Summer 2022

 Dyneema - In the middle of summer I dove under Panache to push the Dyneema lift line up the pedestal with the centerboard resting on the bottom, 5' down.
 Panache was tied to a dock in calm weather.
-The factory eye strap was not replaced since the two screws (blade drive) were corroded in place and in good condition.
-So I pulled the Dyneema through the eye strap, wedged the lines in the V notch at the top of a 4' long thin stick then pushed the line up the pedestal.
-A friend grabbed the line in the cabin.
+The factory eye strap was not replaced since the thread of the two screws (blade drive) were corroded in place.
+The screws were in good condition.
+So I pulled the Dyneema through the eye strap, wedged the lines in the V notch at the top of a 4' long thin stick then pushed the line up the pedestal using the stick.
+My buddy grabbed the line at the top of the pedestal.
 It was a bit difficult to get past a ridge inside the pedestal that can be felt from the bottom up, not the top down.
 Its good I had sufficient air in my SCUBA tank to fiddle with the stick.
 At long last, the Dyneema is through the pedestal.

 The SS lift cable was cut between the thimble and the Nicopress sleeve.
 Bolt cutters work amazingly well with the cable under slight tension and the centerboard resting on the bottom.
 One snip and the cable was gone!
 Lastly, my Klein pliers easily twisted the thimble off.
 Amazingly I was able to retrieve all the bits and pieces as each was removed.